davide-dipierro/HiveMind-TecWeb/README.md

 The website will be aviable at http://localhost:80/ The server will be aviable at http://localhost:3000/ The Swagger UI documentation will be aviable at http://localhost:3000/api-docs/

+WARNING: THIS DEMO ONLY WORKS FOR LOCAL USE